lukaszraczylo/graphql-monitoring-proxy/README.md

 ```

 Since version `0.5.30` the cache is gzipped in the memory, which should optimise the memory usage quite significantly.

+#### Read-only endpoint

+You can now specify the read-only GraphQL endpoint by setting the `HOST_GRAPHQL_READONLY` environment variable.
+The default value is empty, preventing the proxy from using the read-only endpoint for the queries and directing all the requests to the main endpoint specified as `HOST_GRAPHQL`.
+If the `HOST_GRAPHQL_READONLY` is set, the proxy will use the read-only endpoint for the queries with the `query` type and the main endpoint for the `mutation` type queries.
+Format of the read-only endpoint is the same as `HOST_GRAPHQL` endpoint, for example `http://localhost:8080/`.

+You can check out the [example of combined deployment with RW and read-only hasura](static/kubernetes-single-deployment-with-ro.yaml).

 ### Security